 In some companies where the final products may not be certified the manufacturer will nevertheless insist that all ingredients comply with kosher standards.
 Furthermore in this age of rationalisation of supply chains buyers are looking for fewer suppliers that can provide a wider range of ingredients.
 Those able to offer both kosher and non-kosher ingredients are more likely to win the business.

 What are your customers demanding?

 When selecting a kosher certification agency there are a few things that companies should take into consideration.

 It is important that your kosher certificate is globally accepted by consumers, manufacturers and other kosher certification agencies.
 KLBD has been operating for over a century.
 As Europe’s largest kosher agency KLBD is respected and accepted by all parties worldwide.
-KLBD is also known as Baddatz London.
-Some manufacturers, importers or consumers in Israel might be looking for a ‘Baddatz’ certification.
-KLBD, as part of the London Beth Din, can offer the ‘Baddatz’ certification.
+KLBD is also known as Badatz London.
+Some manufacturers, importers or consumers in Israel might be looking for a ‘Badatz’ certification.
+KLBD, as part of the London Beth Din, can offer the ‘Badatz’ certification.
 We can provide companies with a Hebrew logo which will fulfil these requirements and appease these demands.

 Kosher certification can present challenges, it is important that an agency has experience in dealing with these so that you get the best service.
 KLBD is noted for its pragmatic approach to problem solving the challenges faced in certain complex production environments.
 Our office based team is on-hand to work together with you throughout the entire process from application to post certification marketing.

 The agency you choose should also have knowledge of your specific product or service.
 KLBD’s expertise includes flavours, aromas, herbal extracts, dairy ingredients, fats, oils and retail products.
 Of course, the fee is going to be an important factor to consider when choosing an agency.
 KLBD guarantees to always offer a competitive price for their kosher certification services.